 The Japanese government hopes to release more than one million tonnes of highly radioactive water into the Fukushima coast.
 If the contaminated water becomes flushed into the ocean, the contamination will only add to the harm already inflicted by the Fukushima accident.
 Furthermore, the ocean currents will shift the radioactive materials through the surrounding waters including the Pacific Ocean.

 The industrial pollution and toxins have already caused much distress to our oceans.
 Discharging the Fukushima’s radioactive water will only worsen the situation, and we cannot, and should never, let this happen.

-Translation: Jiyun Choi is communication coordinator at Greenpeace International.
+Edit & Translation: Jiyun Choi is Communication Coordinator at Greenpeace International.